Viktor Rasmussen

-Viktor Kristoffer Rasmussen (10 January 1882 in Copenhagen, Denmark - 1 May 1956 in Copenhagen, Denmark) was a Danish gymnast who competed in the 1906 Summer Olympics and in the 1908 Summer Olympics.
+Viktor Kristoffer Rasmussen (10 January 1882 – 1 May 1956) was a Danish gymnast who competed in the 1906 Summer Olympics and in the 1908 Summer Olympics.

 At the 1906 Summer Olympics in Athens, he was a member of the Danish gymnastics team, which won the silver medal in the team, Swedish system event.
-Two years later he was part of the Danish team, which finished fourth in the team competition.
+Two years later, he was part of the Danish team, which finished fourth in the team competition.